-VoIP vs PBX – What’s Right for You?
+VoIP vs PBX for Business – What’s Right for You?

 What’s the Difference between using Hosted VoIP or a PBX System?

 Whether you use an “on premise” PBX phone system or a hosted cloud solution, you still need to transfer calls and reach your staff.
 Today, there are multiple options for small businesses to enhance productivity and deliver “enterprise-level” voice and data features.

 Let’s start with the definitions:

 PBX Phone System: PBX is short for Private Branch EXchange.
 It’s a phone system within a company where all your extensions share a number of outside lines to make calls.
 Traditionally, that means you have a telephone trunk (multiple lines) and some way of transferring calls in and out, whether that’s a human operator or a computer.

 More recently developed is the VoIP PBX system which uses the internet to transmit calls and can reduce the costs and maintenance of implementing traditional PBX systems.